-- (f) for level 3 measurements a reconciliation from opening to closing balances, showing separately a number of specifically identified items - (g) for recurring level 3 measurements, the amount of unrealised gains or losses for the period that is attributable assets and liabilities held at the end of the reporting period - (h) for level 3 measurements, a description of the valuation processes used by the entity - (i) for recurring level 3 measurements, a narrative description of the sensitivity of the fair value to changes in unobservable inputs and the effect of changes to unobservable inputs if such changes have a significant effect on the fair value - (j) the existence of inseparable third-party credit enhancements.
+- (b) for financial assets and financial liabilities that are not measured at fair value the fair value such that it can be compared with the carrying amount. - (c) for non-recurring fair value measurements, the reason for the measurement. - (d) the level of the fair value hierarchy within which the measurements are categorised. - (e) the amount of transfers between level 1 and level 2 of the hierarchy, the reasons for those transfers and the entity's policy for determining when transfers have occurred. - (f) for level 2 and level 3 measurements, a description of the valuation techniques and inputs used, changes in the valuation techniques used and reasons for changes.
+For level 3 measurements also quantitative information about significant unobservable inputs used. - (g) for level 3 measurements, a reconciliation from opening to closing balances, showing separately a number of specifically identified items. - (h) for recurring level 3 measurements, the amount of unrealised gains or losses for the period that is attributable assets and liabilities held at the end of the reporting period. - (i) for level 3 measurements, a description of the valuation processes used by the entity. - (j) for recurring level 3 measurements, a narrative description of the sensitivity of the fair value to changes in unobservable inputs and the effect of changes to unobservable inputs if such changes have a significant effect on the fair value. - (k) the existence of inseparable third-party credit enhancements.

 Note that IAS 34 only requires this information for financial instruments, not for non-financial assets and liabilities.
 However, where an entity has revalued non-financial assets or liabilities to fair value during the interim reporting period, or measured non-financial assets or liabilities at fair value for the first time, it should consider providing similar disclosures if the amounts involved are material.
-For further commentary around the fair value disclosures required under IFRS 13 see commentary 11-13 to note 7 in in our Illustrative IFRS consolidated financial statements for 2020 year-ends publication.
+For further commentary around the fair value disclosures required under IFRS 13 see commentary 11-13 to note 7 in our Illustrative IFRS consolidated financial statements for 2021 year-ends publication.